lsamano/tetris-v2/README.md

 - Piece forecast shows next three pieces
 - Guaranteed one of each letter at the beginning of a session, just like the real game
 - Ability to play with other people via WebSockets
+- Ability to attack opponent player (called garbage lines)
+- Ability to nullify garbage lines

 # Upcoming Features
-- Ability to attack opponent player
 - Ability to start the game at will
 - Better game over mechanics
 - Improved graphics (from Puyo Puyo Tetris)
 - Advanced spins

 # Known Bugs
 - You sometimes cannot rotate the I piece when it is furthest to the right